History of the Hmong in California: Geography

 As of 2000 the majority of the Hmong in California were in the Central Valley region.
 An area ranging from Fresno to Chico contains the bulk of the California Hmong.
 The two largest Hmong populations in the state are in Fresno and Sacramento, and other cities with Hmong included Merced and Stockton.
 As of 2000 there were 24,442 Hmong in Fresno and 18,121 Hmong in Sacramento, giving those cities the second and third largest Hmong populations of any U.S. city.

 From early 2015 to 2017 about 1,500 Hmong farmers came to Siskiyou County, California for the marijuana business.
 By 2017 about 1,000 Hmong came to the Trinity Alps area to farm marijuana, and that year about 1,500 Hmong lived in Trinity County.
 By late 2016 about 33% of the land parcels at Mount Shasta Vista were owned by people with Hmong family names.

 Education

-As of around 2013 Mai M. Na Lee stated that, of all Asian ethnic groups in California, the Hmong had the lowest educational attainment.
+As of around 2013 Mai Na Lee stated that, of all Asian ethnic groups in California, the Hmong had the lowest educational attainment.
 In addition, compared to Hmong in other states, the Hmong in California had fewer educational accomplishments.
-As of the 2010 U.S. Census, 7% of Hmong had a bachelor's degree and higher qualifications and over 50% had not achieved a high school diploma.
+As of the 2010 U.S. census, 7% of Hmong had a bachelor's degree and higher qualifications and over 50% had not achieved a high school diploma.

-Mai M. Na Lee stated that the California public may incorrectly perceive Hmong as conforming to the model minority stereotype.
+Mai Na Lee stated that the California public may incorrectly perceive Hmong as conforming to the model minority stereotype.